 And then we move to the next location and I try staggering them and using different positions for each person.
 I realize after snapping this that I don’t like the one boys hands just hanging there.

-So I invite the dog into the picture… and ask him to bring his arm around his mom.
+So I invite the dog into the picture… and ask the one son to bring his arm around his mom.
 I love the next two photos.

-and then the session was over. but the sun was setting. so I quickly snapped these.
+And then the session was over… OR, was it?
+The sun was setting. so I quickly snapped these.